Last Modified May 14, 2019

 You can only vote in elections if your name is on the register.

-If you are not registered to vote and would like to then you will need to complete voter registration form.
+If you are not registered to vote and would like to, then you can now register to vote online.

 You can apply to vote by post.
 Our guidance notes will help you complete your postal vote application.